There is no Rapture?

 It amuses me though, and saddens me, how many so-called Christians really verbally attack other Christians who do actually believe in a rapture event.
 I even wonder if they are Christians.
 They certainly donít exhibit the fruit of love, patience and tolerance.
 I have no problem with or grudge against those Christians who donít believe in a rapture.
 Who knows, they might be right.
 DOES IT REALLY MATTER to the point of being rude about it.
 Surely the main thing is to eventually be with Christ forever no matter what suffering or persecution may or may not precede that.

-And what about those who argue on and on that the rapture is in the middle of the tribulation, or at the end, or one thousand three hundred and twenty two days, ten minutes and thirty seconds after the antichrist appoints his next treasurer (I say next because thereís always at least one crooked treasurer).
+And what about those who argue on and on that the rapture is in the middle of the tribulation, or at the end, or one thousand three hundred and twenty two days, ten minutes and thirty seconds after the antichrist appoints another Treasurer (I say another because thereís always at least one crooked Treasurer).
 Some of them really get hot under the collar, even calling others who donít agree with them apostate, or crazies, leading the church astray.

 ďWhy thenĒ, I hear you ask, ďdo you even have a website about the rapture, seemingly promoting the belief in a pre-tribulation eventĒ.
-Iíll tell you why, because itís a free country (thanks to God).
-If you want to start a website promoting a belief that Aliens will rule the earth from Fiji in 2047, go for it.
-I for one wonít call you foul names and threaten to expose you as an infidel.
-Just donít expect me to sign up thatís all.
+Iíll tell you why, because itís a free country (at the moment).
+If you want to start a website promoting a belief that insects will soon rule the earth from Eritrea, go for it.
+I for one wonít call you foul names and threaten you.
+Just donít expect me to sign up to your movement thatís all.

-Then there are those who donít believe in the rapture and emphatically pronounce, ďshow me where in the Bible is the word, raptureĒ.
+Then there are those who donít believe in the rapture and emphatically pronounce, ďshow me where in the Bible is the word, 'rapture' ".
 Well I canít.
-Itís not there (see note at bottom).
-But the word ďelectricityĒ is not in my mobile phone user guide either, but thatís what the phone runs on.
-The word ďwreckersĒ is not in my automobile manual either, but if you read it carefully you can deduce that if you donít follow certain practices regarding servicing and safety mentioned in the manual, thatís where my car will end up, at the wreckers.
-The word "trinity" is not in the Bible, but most would agree on the concept.
+Itís not there, not in the ENGLISH translation that is (see note at bottom).
+The word ďelectricityĒ is not in my mobile phone user guide either, but thatís what the phone runs on.
+The word "Trinity" is not in the Bible, but most would agree on the concept.
 If you are going to dismiss the probability of an event just because you canít find the commonly used word to describe it in a book, then you're taking a risk I think.
-BUT, if thatís what you want to do, I wonít ask that you be removed from the earth.
+BUT, if thatís what you want to do, I wonít ask that you be removed to a re-education camp.
 Iíll not send you insulting emails.
 Iíll not call you a fool.
 Iíll not say you are a blight on society.
-Iíll RESPECT your decision.
+Iíll RESPECT your position.
 Can you RESPECT mine?

 Is believing in a rapture a cop out?
 I donít think so.
 Is it wrong for a child to look forward to Christmas?
 Is it wrong for a person to look forward to the return of a loved one?
 Is it wrong to prefer to escape difficult times and persecution if possible?
 Of course not, otherwise, the next time you see a bus bearing down on you, just stand there in front of it and hold up a ďbring it onĒ sign.
 No other generation of Christians has been asked by God to endure as horrible and tortuous a period as the tribulation will be.
 Why should we be different?
 Why would God especially expect our generation of Christians to endure it?
 But, what if He does expect just that?
 Well ok then, I for one am not going to question the Almighty.
 Iíll trust Him NO MATTER WHAT (by His grace).